by Steven J. Cary and Michael E. Toliver (updated May 13, 2022)

 Description.
 Banded Hairstreaks have a dark gray underside, aging to brown, with postmedian bands, white-edged on the distal (outer) side (a related species which doesn’t occur in NM has white edging on both sides, and the occasional Banded may have that as well).
 A false head at the hindwing anal angle includes orange spots, a blue spot and a tail.
 Range and Habitat.
 Banded Hairstreaks range from Texas and North Dakota to the Atlantic Ocean.
 A disjunct population in the southern Rockies includes northern New Mexico (counties: Be,Co,LA,Mo,RA,Sv,SM,SF,Ta,Un).
 Our populations live in Transition Zone oak groves, 6500 to 9500′ elevation.
 Life History.
 Here, larvae eat Gambel’s oak (Quercus gambelii; Fagaceae).
 Other oak species are used elsewhere.
 Eggs are placed in mid-summer and then diapause through winter; larvae hatch in spring and eat new growth.
 Flight.
 Banded Hairstreaks are univoltine with adults on the wing in mid-summer.
 New Mexico records span June 7 to September 7, with most in July.
 Males perch on oaks; both sexes come to nectar.
 Comments.
 Rocky Mountain populations are Satyrium calanus godarti (W. D. Field 1938).
 The Sandia Mountains east of Albuquerque host the southernmost colony of this beautiful southern Rocky Mountain hairstreak.

 Description.
-Satyrium sylvinus is pale silver-gray below with a postmedian row of small black spots.
+Satyrium dryope is pale silver-gray below with a postmedian row of small black spots.
 A false head at the anal angle has orange and blue spots and a stubby tail.
 Above, males are dark brown and females are tawny.
 Range and Habitat.
-Sylvan Hairstreaks live from British Columbia south to Baja California and east to Arizona and the Rocky Mountains.
+Dryope Hairstreaks occupy much of the interior montane West, southward into Arizona and New Mexico.
 In New Mexico it is found in foothills of our north-central and northwest mountain ranges (counties: Ca,Co,MK,RA,Sv,SJ,SM?,SF,Ta).
-It is essentially restricted to streamside and acequia habitats with stands of the larval host, usually 5800 to 8000′ elevation.
+Though widespread, this butterfly is largely restricted to streamside and acequia habitats with stands of the larval host, usually 5800 to 8000′ elevation.
 Life History.
 Larvae eat leaves of willows (Salicaceae).
 Coyote willow (Salix exigua), whether along a natural stream or an irrigation ditch, is strongly favored in New Mexico.
 Ova overwinter.
 Flight.
 Sylvan Hairstreak is univoltine with adults in mid-summer, usually between July 4 and August 20.
 Adults perch on willows and nectar at nearby flowers such as thistle, dogbane or milkweed.
 Comments.
-Our populations belong to subspecies Satyrium sylvinus putnami (H. Edwards 1877).
-Old museum specimens of Satyrium sylvinus labelled merely “High Rolls” (Ot) are considered to be inaccurately labeled because there are no confirmed modern records from the Sacramento Mountains.
-Recent genomic analyses by Zhang, et al. (2022) caused those authors to elevate dryope (W. H. Edwards 1870) from a ssp. of sylvinus to a full species, and then to place ssp. putnami and others under S. dryope.
-As of 12/3/22, BOA has not yet adopted that approach.
+North-central New Mexico populations belong to subspecies Satyrium dryope putnami (Hy.
+Edwards 1877).
+Those from western NM (Ca,MK,SJ) probably belong with S. dryope itys (W. H. Edwards 1872).
+Old museum specimens of Satyrium dryope labelled merely “High Rolls” (Ot) are thought to be inaccurately labeled because there are no confirmed modern records from the Sacramento Mountains.
+We used to call these butterflies Sylvan Hairstreaks (Satyrium sylvinus Boisduval 1852), but recent genomic analyses by Zhang, et al. (2022) prompted those authors to elevate dryope (W. H. Edwards 1870) from a ssp. of sylvinus to a full species; we follow that arrangement here.

 Satyrium saepium (Boisduval 1852) Hedgerow Hairstreak (added May 6, 2022)